 This article is the first of a new series on Always a Gringa that features other gringas living as expats throughout Latin America.
 They will be sharing their experiences, encounters, and thoughts on living in a Latin American country.

 I’ll be kicking off this series with Lauren Cocking from Northern Lauren.
-Lauren lives in Mexico City and blogs about Mexico travel, culture, food, and feminism.
+Lauren is a Mexico City expat and blogs about Mexico travel, culture, food, and feminism.
 Her blog encompasses dreamy Mexican music playlists, reflections on living abroad, and guides to finding the best burgers, to a name a few.